venkatn427/contactCenterAnalysis/README.md

 ## Data Enrichment

 1. **Join with Agents and Supervisors**:
-Assuming one supervisor for one team. to get all agents along with supervisors we use left join on interactions table.
+   1. *Assuming one supervisor for one team. to get all agents along with supervisors we use left join on interactions table*
-Full joins are used to retain all records from both tables, useful for comprehensive data analysis
+   2. *Full joins are used to retain all records from both tables, useful for comprehensive data analysis*
+   3. *Left joins are efficient when we want to keep all records from the left table and match the records from the right table*

     ```python
     # Join interactions with agents